abhi3700/my_coding_toolkit/mac_for_win.md

 - `.exe` <--> `.dmg`
 - Properties <--> Quick look
 - Task Manager <--> Activity Monitor
-- Spotlight: help you quickly find apps, documents, and other files on your Mac.
+- On mac, Spotlight: help you quickly find apps, documents, and other files on your Mac.
+It can be accessed via <kbd>cmd+spacebar</kbd>

 ## Keyboard shortcuts